Gizra/Gizra-Way-Book/who_are_we.md

 On 2006 after Amitai has finished his B.A in fashion design in Shenkar, he and his wife moved to Delhi, India to become the regional manager of the south east area, supervising over a dozen local team.

-On 2007 Amita and Brice combining both their deep knowledge of the textile industry, pattern making and of course software development have invented a new system called MTM (Made To Measure).
+On 2007 Amitai and Brice combining both their deep knowledge of the textile industry, pattern making and of course software development have invented a new system called MTM (Made To Measure).
 It was a way for people to enter their body measurements and get a pattern for a garment that fits them precisely.
 Precision that usually can be reached only by going to a tailor.
 If for some reason you are interested in seeing how in depth we had the concept covered you can read this [online article](https://docs.google.com/document/d/1bwinkky6CHY9NZHB6HDcrRE88XaG7Avkz456sj1GN4o/edit?usp=sharing) we have published.

 Being so excited about this revolutionary approach to MTM we have decided to form a partnership, register our company and work on simplePDM.
 A web site that would allow pattern makers to digitally manage their files, catalogues and collections.
 [This video](https://www.youtube.com/watch?v=cMj1w3Sx9_U) we created (and we mean _we created_ - we wrote, drew, recorded and edited all ourself back at those days) could help understand the concept.
 It's like Google Docs, but specific for the textile and garment industry.